d-w-d/python-project-template/README.md

 #### Adding Packages

-As you develop your coe within your virtual environment, you'll be adding python packages using `pipenv install PACKAGENAME` or `pipenv install --dev PACKAGENAME`, which will install the new package to `.venv` and add it to the `Pipfile` and `Pipefile.lock` files.
+As you develop your code within your virtual environment, you'll be adding python packages using `pipenv install PACKAGENAME` or `pipenv install --dev PACKAGENAME`, which will install the new package to `.venv` and add it to the `Pipfile` and `Pipefile.lock` files.

 I recommend that you install packages without the `--dev` flag iff the package will be needed at application runtime (e.g. `flask`).
 If the package is only needed for development (e.g. `pytest`), then use `--dev`.

+Likewise, to update your `requirements.txt` file, run `_freeze_requirements.sh` after you install packages.

 #### Directory Structure